Cardiac Arrest in Healthy, Young Athletes

 - Aortic stenosis—narrowing of the aortic valve

 Can Anything Be Done to Prevent Sudden Cardiac Arrest?

-- Personal history of chest pain or discomfort, fainting, heart murmur, high blood pressure
+- Personal history of chest pain or discomfort, fainting, heart murmur, or high blood pressure

-- Family member who has died for heart disease at an early age
+- Family member who has died or heart disease at an early age

-- Family history of heart conditions, like cardiomyopathy
+- Family history of heart conditions such as cardiomyopathy

 Canadian Society of Exercise Physiology http://www.csep.ca/

 American Heart Association.
 Cardiovascular preparticipation screening of competitive athletes.
 Med Sci Sports Exerc.
 1996;28:1445–1452.

 Cardiac arrest.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/.
 Updated January 14, 2013.
 Accessed January 16, 2014.

 Maron BJ, Thompson PD, Puffer JC, et al. Cardiovascular pre-participation screening of competitive athletes.
 A statement for health professionals from the Sudden Death Committee (clinical cardiology) and Congenital Cardiac Defects Committee (cardiovascular disease in the young), American Heart Association.
 Circulation.
 1996;15;94(4):850-6.